antonp/libfircc/README.md

 And personally I would also like to

--   Learn more about open source.
+-   Learn more about open source projects.
--   Learn how to write portable code.
+-   Become more familiar with writing portable code.

 # Current status
 Nothing has been released yet.
-Using the library is not recommended yet as things might still change dramatically.
+Using the library is not recommended yet as APIs might still change.
 This may be frustrating.
 You are welcome to try though.

 ## Name
 The project does not have a very good name, firc is temporary.